devlibx/easy/helper/README.md

 ### StringObjectMap

-A usefule liberaty to work with Map with string key andy any objecy
+A useful lib to work with Map with string key andy any objecy
 <hr>

-####Path finding
+#### Path finding
 This map allows a way to find the data in sub-path.
 It is like finding path using json path "$.body.id".
 However, we only support non-array path e.g. "body.id". <br><br>
 This is a custom implementation and does not uses JsonPath lib